 To expedite the adoption of EVs and hybrid vehicles in Bangladesh, the government has already drafted an automobile policy in 2020 that considers the matter of providing incentives to the industry stakeholders.
 The draft policy has the provision to incentivize the industry through tax exemptions to encourage local production and assembly of electric vehicles, as well as reduction of import taxes and indirect taxes like VAT and AIT.
 However, for the industry to be benefitted, the draft needs to be materialized quickly.
 The government can also take initiatives to encourage consumers to purchase electric and hybrid vehicles, by providing discounts or cash incentives at charging stations and toll booths.
 The regulators can also introduce green subsidies on zero-emission vehicles following advanced nations.
 In California, for example, consumers can claim up to $7,000 cash subsidy while purchasing an electric vehicle.

 As discussed earlier, the EV ecosystem in Bangladesh is still embryonic.
-Rapid infrastructure development is a necessity at the moment for the country to meet the 2030 deadline of 15% EV adoption.
+Rapid infrastructure development is a necessity at the moment for the country to meet the 2030 deadline of 15% Electric Vehicle adoption in Bangladesh.
 Charging stations are needed to be set up to comparable levels of gasoline filling stations.
 Currently, there are 759 filling stations in Bangladesh to cover the operational fossil fuel vehicles in the country.
 To completely substitute fossil fuel vehicles, the infrastructure needs to reach this benchmark, if not surpass it.
 The countries like Norway and the UK that are pioneering in the sector, can be taken as benchmarks to develop the ecosystem from the bottom in terms of charging facilities available.

 Technological excellence is another important milestone to be achieved on the road to widely adopting EVs in Bangladesh.
 The cost of vehicles can be further brought down by locally manufacturing and assembling vehicles.
 Lowering the cost of EV and hybrid vehicles can be a great incentive for consumers to adopt them over gasoline-run vehicles.
 Through the transfer of technology – in the form of knowledge and skills, or hardware/machinery – from advanced nations, Bangladesh can hone its capabilities to locally manufacture high-quality vehicles, and thus, move the industry to the next level.